aaroncawte/bbncreative-django/docs/setup/webserver.md

 ## Production Settings

-There are some differences between the development and production configurations - seen in the `settings_dev.py` and `settings_prod.py` files.
-Both refer to the `secrets.py` file, which acts as a tunnel to local environment variables.
+There are some differences between the development and production configurations - seen in the `settings/dev.py` and `settings/prod.py` files.
+Both refer to a common settings file and the `secrets.py` file, which acts as a tunnel to local environment variables.
 These are configured using a script in development, while the CI job builds a hardcoded file for production.

 ## HTTP Headers